pitt-crc/Slurm-Test-Environment/README.md

 ## Building an Image Locally

-The Dockerfile is designed to be reusable for Slurm versions.
+The Dockerfile is designed to be reusable for different Slurm versions.
 The slurm version needs to be specified when building an image.
 The following example builds an image using Slurm version 20.02.5.1: